juliettemurris/juliettemurris.github.io/index.md

 My PhD research benefits from a Cifre grant involving <a href="https://www.pierre-fabre.com/fr">Pierre Fabre laboratories</a>.
 This way, I am also a part-time engineer/biostatistician in their R&D department.

+And because research is all about sharing, I take great pleasure in organizing the HeKA junior seminar held at PariSanté Campus.
+This junior seminar is a monthly meeting tailored for aspiring researchers within the fields of stats/ML/IA in healthcare.
+If you identify as a junior researcher and share our enthusiasm for advancing these disciplines, I invite you to join us!
+Please feel free to reach out via email if interested.

 <strong>Short CV:</strong>
 <ul>
   <li> I graduated from the <a href="https://www.ensai.fr/">National School of Statistics</a> in France with a major in Data Science for Healthcare in 2018;</li>